RECIPES

 Sample menus for breakfast lunch and dinner

-In Mexico's Yucatan, any sauce you put on food is called Salsa.
-If you are in Mexico at a restaurant and ask for Salsa, they will most likely provide you with Ketchup or Salsa picante in a bottle, but it won't have little chunks of tomato like you come to expect in US Mexican restaurants.
-If you want something really tasty, ask for Pico de Gallo.
-It may not always be hot and spicy, but it will be delicious and make a simple meal of beans and rice into a feast.
+There are recipes here for both Salsas and Pico de Gallo.
+In Mexico, any sauce you put on food is called Salsa.
+If you are in a restaurant and ask for Salsa, they will most likely provide you with Ketchup or Salsa picante in a bottle, but it won't have little chunks of fresh tomato and onion like you get at Mayan Beach Garden and are served at better restaurants.
+Pico de Gallo isn't really considered a Salsa, so if you are at a restaurant, don't ask for Salsa if you really want a little Pico de Gallo.

 Habanero Pico De Gallo

-Marinating habenero and onion in lime juice makes this a perfect condiment for Mexican food.
+Marinating Habanero and onion in lime juice makes this a perfect condiment for Mexican food.
 Using purple onion creates a fabulous pink color that will leave everyone wondering what is being served.
-If you don't like your food "pica" omit the habanero.
+If you don't like your food "pica" omit the habanero chili and it will have a sweet taste.
+This is always served with Cochinita Pibil, the pork that is traditionally marinated and slow cooked in banana leaves.

 Recipe by: Mayan Beach Garden